denzp/rust-inline-cuda-tutorial/chapter-1/README.md

 Also, `ptx-linker` helps us with linking of multiple crates and can also help to avoid failed [LLVM i128 assertions - rust#38824](https://github.com/rust-lang/rust/issues/38824).

 ### How to compile the PTX assembly
-Original instructions can be taken from [japaric/nvptx](https://github.com/japaric/nvptx), but we will use modified steps, mainly because of `ptx-linker`:

-1. Create "kernels" **dylib** crate.
-<br />Otherwise, rust won't call the linker.
+There are an **easy**, **advanced** and **original** ways to develop CUDA crates.

+* The **easy** way is to use [ptx-builder](https://crates.io/crates/ptx-builder) helper to automatically run `xargo` and eventually a `ptx-linker`.
+* The **advanced** way involves manual compilation described in [ptx-linker](https://crates.io/crates/ptx-linker) README.
+* The **original** way is using only `xargo` with `--emit asm` rustc flag and can be found at [japaric/nvptx](https://github.com/japaric/nvptx).

+This chapter evolved from **original** to **advanced**, and finally to **easy** approach.
+During preparation of this chapter, the `ptx-linker` and `ptx-builder` were created.
+Each milestone gave significant convenience improvement and whole workflow advantages.

+Needless to say, are going to use an **easy** from now on :)

+There should be couple preparation steps to be made:

+1. First, we need to create "host" and "device" crates.
+<br />The device crate type must be set to **dylib** in order to involve a linker.
-2. Add as the crate dependency `nvptx-builtins = "0.1.0"`.
+2. Our device crate should has a `nvptx-builtins = "0.1.0"` as dependency.
 <br />We need it to access CUDA buildtins intrinsics.
-3. Copy suggested [nvptx target definition](https://github.com/denzp/rust-ptx-linker/blob/master/examples/depenencies/nvptx64-nvidia-cuda.json) from [denzp/rust-ptx-linker](https://github.com/denzp/rust-ptx-linker) to the crate root.
-<br />We need it because the `nvptx64-nvidia-cuda` target is not included into the Rust compiler by-default.
-4. Write the code :)
-5. Make rust and linker happy.
+3. Also, we need to follow instructions from [ptx-builder](https://crates.io/crates/ptx-builder) helper for the host crate:
+<br />create a `build.rs` script and add the lib as `build-dependency`.
+4. Finally, we need to make Rust happy.
 <br />Since we are building a kind of **dylib** we need to provide a dummy `panic_fmt`:

 ``` rust
 #[lang = "panic_fmt"]
 fn panic_fmt() -> ! {
     loop {}
 }
 ```

-6. Run `xargo build` with args `--release --target nvptx64-nvidia-cuda`.
-7. Locate just created PTX assembly file, at `${CRATE_ROOT}/target/nvptx64-nvidia-cuda/release/${CRATE_NAME}.ptx`.
+After these steps, we are ready to start CUDA development!

 ### Kernels and device functions
 We need to decide which functions should be kernels, and which are just device functions.
-It's important to assign kernels a special ABI with `extern "ptx-kernel"` and prevent rust from mangling their names.
+It's important to assign kernels a special ABI with `extern "ptx-kernel"` and prevent Rust from mangling their names.

 Next example shows a significant difference between the two types of functions and mangling:
 ``` rust
 // Kernel function:
 #[no_mangle]